CoverGenius/xcover-php/README.md

 V1 releases are for PHP 7.2 or higher (but less than 8)

-V2 releases are for PHP 8
+V2 releases are for PHP 7.4 as well as 8.0 and higher

 ```bash
 composer require covergenius/xcover-php